-Our firm holds four kite marks for quality standards with Investors in People, Lexcel, Conveyancing Quality Standard (CQS) and The Legal Aid Quality Mark Contract: so you can be assured of the very best help and advice.
+Our firm holds three kite marks for quality standards with: Investors in People; Lexcel; and Conveyancing Quality Standard (CQS), so you can be assured of the very best help and advice.

 All divorces are based upon the irretrievable breakdown of the marriage.
 That irretrievable breakdown is proven one of five ways:

 - Desertion and two years having passed